soulhotel/userChrome-Companion/README.md

 ⓘ Usability stage

+- [x] toggle on/off individual option `5/31/2025` `version bump 0.5` (ready for userchrome toggling)
 - [ ] toggle on/off application of all options via `Toggle userChrome`
-- [ ] restoration of all options previously toggled off via `Toggle userChrome`
+- [ ] save current toggle states, restore last saved toggle states via `Toggle userChrome`
 - [x] element identification filtering and organization
+- [x] dynamic parsing of toggle state, when rearranged, saved, loaded
+- [x] toggle on/off application of individual option via mouse click `5/30/2025` (double click, and single click ON indicator)
-- [x] saving of options & folders *and* options in folders *and* folders in folders (position, dom structure, label preservation)
+- [x] saving of options & folders *and* options in folders *and* folders in folders (position, dom structure, label preservation) `5/6?/2025`
-- [ ] toggle on/off application of individual option via mouse click
-- [ ] saving of current toggle state of all options for domload
 - [x] import of preset's (options) through raw hosted html, like a raw file from a theme creators github page `5/30/2025` (hosted textfile better)
-- [ ] hotkey support
+- [ ] hotkey support (visually take the place of the ON indicator)

 ## Functionality/Progression Timeline